 A Remarkable Servant

-Though not a prominent figure in the Bible, Barnabas stands out significantly and leaves an indelible imprint on the heart.
+Though he is not as prominent of a figure as Paul in the Bible, Barnabas stands out significantly and leaves an indelible imprint on the heart.
 As the apostles grew to know him, they became struck by his virtuous character.
 Unassuming, selfless, generous, cheerful, dependable, responsible, motivating, and encouraging are only a few adjectives that describe this remarkable servant of the Lord.
-Not only did he travel the known world preaching the gospel, he ministered to his brethren in a powerful way.
+Not only did he travel the known world preaching the gospel, but he also ministered to his brethren in a powerful way.
 In Acts 15:25 he and Paul together are referred to as beloved by the Church.

 The first mention of Barnabas can be found in Acts 4:33, 37:

 "For instance, there was Joseph, the one the apostles nicknamed Barnabas (which means "Son of Encouragement").
 He was from the tribe of Levi and came from the island of Cyprus.
 He sold a field he owned and brought the money to the apostles."
 (NLT)

 This passage is rife with information about Barnabas.
 He was a Hebrew from the tribe of Levi, who lived in a gentile country.
 His given name was Joseph, a common Jewish name.
 And the passage says that the apostles nicknamed him Barnabas, which means "Son of Encouragement."
 Right there we are given a peek into the man, his nature, and his character.

 Pastor James of First Baptist Peddie Memorial Church concludes "The word "encouragement" is closely linked to the Holy Spirit, who is known as the Comforter (Counselor, Helper, or Advocate in various translations)."
 All of those labels aptly describe Barnabas' role in the Church, and as a friend.